ricsanfre/pi-cluster/docs/_docs/longhorn.md

 If Velero is used to perform full cluster backup, including Longhorn's Persistent Volumes using CSI Snapshots, configuring this job is not needed.

-See detais about Velero installation and configuration in ["Pi Cluster - Backup and Restore with Velero"](/docs/backup/)
+See details about Velero installation and configuration in ["Pi Cluster - Backup and Restore with Velero"](/docs/backup/)

 {{site.data.alerts.end}}